sheyman/docs-barbican/api-docs/overview/early-access-program.rst

 Early Access Program
 ~~~~~~~~~~~~~~~~~~~~~

-The Rackspace Cloud Keep API is now available to customers through an
+|product name|is available to customers through an
-Early Access program.
+Early Access (EA) program.
+The EA program is an opportunity for customers to work
+in partnership with Rackspace to ensure that the implemented features
+align with business needs and can be used with maximum efficiency.

 As the service progresses towards General
 Availability, additional features and event notifications will be added,
 and it is possible that existing implementations and formats might
 change.

-The Early Access program is an opportunity for customers to work
-in partnership with Rackspace to ensure that the implemented features
-align with business needs and can be used with maximum efficiency.

-Visit the [Cloud Keep Sign up](http://go.rackspace.com/cloud-keep.html) for details.
+To learn more, visit the [Cloud Keep Sign up page](http://go.rackspace.com/cloud-keep.html).

 .. note: